 Recreation and Leisure for People Who Are Blind or Visually Impaired

-There are many recreation and leisure activities that can be adapted for people who are blind or have low vision.
-You may want to return to an activity you've always enjoyed, or you may want to try something new, challenging, and altogether different, such as scrabble, running or tandem biking!
+There are many recreation and leisure activities that can be adapted for people who are blind or have low vision, or for seniors who are losing their sight.
+You may want to return to an activity you've always enjoyed, or you may want to try something new, challenging, and altogether different, such as Scrabble, running, or tandem biking!

-There is a wide range of recreational, social, and craft activities for you to consider, including arts and crafts, card and board games, cultural activities, gardening, swimming, bowling, and tandem biking.
+There is a wide range of recreational, social, and craft activities for you to consider, including arts and crafts, large print card and board games, cultural activities, gardening, swimming, bowling, and tandem biking.

 Questions and Answers